Comparing Twilio SendGrid's Activity feed and Email Logs, and verifying CSV and JSON

 }

-Check the Activity feed in the console and download CSV
+Check Activity feed in the console and download CSV

-Activity feed allows you to check details and history of a message by selecting it.
+Activity feed allows you to view details and history for a selected message.

 details and history